8 best Google Calendar tips, hacks, and tricks you need to know

 Most importantly, you'll add your Gmail contacts to the event.
 In Chrome, inviting someone will make "busy" periods from Gmail appear on your calendar, so you know if there's a time conflict; in Android/ iOS, you'll have to tap View Schedules to double-check.
 Once you've settled on a time, you can schedule a Google Meet meeting in Google Calendar or add a physical meeting room as the location.

-Google recently added the option to let you RSVP either remotely or in-person, so when people accept the invites, you'll see how many plan to actually turn up or log in from home.
+Google also has an option to let you RSVP either remotely or in-person, so when people accept the invites, you'll see how many plan to actually turn up or log in from home.

 Once you've added someone, tap the person icon next to their name to make the invite optional.
 You can modify guests' permissions, deciding if they can modify the event time, invite others, or see the guest list.
 Calendar enables options 2 and 3 by default.